shirakaba/anime-diverge/docs/shows/shield-hero.md

 ---
-title: "The Rising of the Shield Hero / Tate no Yuusha no Nariagari"
+title: "The Rising of the Shield Hero"
 ---

 # Shield Hero